Interlinear gloss: Structure

-Non-overt elements. if the morpheme-by-morpheme gloss (middle line) contains an element that does not correspond to an overt element in the example, a standard strategy is to include an overt "ø" in the object-language text, which is separated by a hyphen like an overt element would be:
+Non-overt elements.
+If the morpheme-by-morpheme gloss (middle line) contains an element that does not correspond to an overt element in the example, a standard strategy is to include an overt "∅" in the object-language text, which is separated by a hyphen as an overt element would be:

 Reduplication is treated similarly to affixation but with a tilde (instead of the standard hyphen) that connects the copied element to the stem:

 Punctuation

 In interlinear morphological glosses, various forms of punctuation separate the glosses.
 Typically, the words are aligned with their glosses; within words, a hyphen is used when a boundary is marked in both the text and its gloss, a period when a boundary appears in only one.
 That is, there should be the same number of words separated with spaces in the text and its gloss, as well as the same number of hyphenated morphemes within a word and its gloss.
 This is the basic system, and can be applied universally.
 For example:

 An underscore may be used instead of a period, as in go_out-PFV, when a single word in the source language happens to correspond to a phrase in the glossing language, though a period would still be used for other situations, such as Greek oikíais house.FEM.PL.DAT 'to the houses'.

 However, sometimes finer distinctions may be made.
 For example, clitics may be separated with a double hyphen (or, for ease of typing, an equal sign) rather than a hyphen.
 A French example:

 Affixes which cause discontinuity (infixes, circumfixes, transfixes, etc.) may be set off by angle brackets, and reduplication with tildes, rather than with hyphens: